FociSolutions/github-foundations/README.md

-# GitHub Foundations Toolkit
+# GitHub Foundations

-## Secure Your Enterprise's GitHub Environment at Scale
+## Securing Your GitHub Environment at Scale

 ### Quick Start: [Get Started Now!](./README.md#getting-started)

-Managing GitHub for large enterprises introduces complex security and consistency challenges.
-Misaligned permission levels, team structures, incomplete change rollouts across organizations, and status reporting are just a few of the obstacles that can manifest with manual processes.
-The GitHub Foundations Toolkit offers a secure and efficient way to manage your enterprise's GitHub environment through automation and centralized control.
+Managing GitHub for multiple groups introduces complex security and consistency challenges.
+Misaligned permission levels, team structures, incomplete change rollouts across groups, and status reporting are just a few of the obstacles that can manifest with manual processes.
+The GitHub Foundations Toolkit offers a secure and efficient way to manage your organization's GitHub environment through automation and centralized control.

-### Project Features:
+## Features:

-- **Automate Continuous Secure Infrastructure:**
+### Automate Secure Infrastructure throughout your organization using CI/CD:
-  - Use Terraform to apply Infrastructure as Code (IaC) principles in managing multiple organizations under a single GitHub Enterprise account.
+- Implement DevSecOps using **Terraform and Terragrunt** to apply Infrastructure as Code (IaC) principles in managing multiple groups under a single GitHub Enterprise account.
 - Establish and enforce security best practices by default.
-  - Use drift detection to promptly identify and rectify unauthorized changes, ensuring your configurations are always secure.
+- Employ drift detection to promptly identify and rectify unauthorized changes, guaranteeing continuous security in your configurations.

-- **Centralize Control:**
+### Centralize Control:
-  - Gain a comprehensive overview for managing organizations, repositories, and teams across your enterprise.
+- Gain a comprehensive overview for managing groups, repositories, and teams across your organization.
-  - Streamline updates and security policy enforcement across your entire enterprise, reducing the need for manual intervention.
+- Streamline updates and security policy enforcement across your entire organization, reducing the need for manual intervention.

-- **Rapid Rollouts:**
+- Simplify administration by consistently and efficiently managing teams and their memberships across your organization.
-  - Push policy updates across the entire enterprise in moments rather than waiting days for each organization to schedule individual exercises.
+- Enhance your security with branch protection through customizable **[Rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#about-rulesets)**.

-  - Automate repetitive tasks, allowing teams to focus on innovation.
+### Rapid Rollouts:

-- **Reduce Security Risks:**
+- Push policy updates across the entire organization in moments rather than waiting days for each group to schedule individual exercises.
-  - Enforce consistent security policies across all organizations to minimize vulnerabilities and protect against attacks.
+- Streamline your workflow by automating the creation, deletion, and configuration of both private and public repositories.

-  - Have a unified view of potential vulnerabilities to prevent gaps opening in one organization or another.
+### Reduce Security Risks:

-This project is open-source and customizable, released under the [MIT license](./LICENSE.md).
-You're invited to adapt the toolkit to your specific needs and contribute to its development.
+- Employ GitHub Advanced Security (GHAS) for auto code and dependency scanning on public repositories or private repositories where GHAS has been purchased.

-## Detailed Features:
+- Enforce consistent security policies across all groups to minimize vulnerabilities and protect against attacks.

-### Current:
+- Protect your data by securely storing and managing sensitive secrets directly in your GitHub environment.
-- [x] **GCP Backend for Infrastructure Provisioning:** Current support for Google Cloud Platform.
+- Have a unified view of potential vulnerabilities to prevent gaps opening in one group or another.

-- [x] **Terraform and Terragrunt for Infrastructure Management:** Ensure your infrastructure remains secure and aligned with your policies by leveraging these tools for IaC.
+### Accelerate your ITSG-33 Controls
-- [x] **Automated Repository Management:** Streamline your workflow by automating the creation, deletion, and configuration of both private and public repositories.
+- Out of the box, GitHub Foundations has a scaffolding to assist with meeting controls in the following areas:
-- [x] **Team and Membership Management:** Simplify administration by consistently and efficiently managing teams and their memberships across your organization.
+  - Authentication
-- [x] **Secure Secrets Management:** Protect your data by securely storing and managing sensitive secrets directly in your GitHub environment.
+  - Cryptographic Protection
-- [x] **Granular Access Control with Rulesets:** Enhance your security with branch protection through customizable [Rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets#about-rulesets).
+  - Information Monitoring and Protection

-### Upcoming:
+  - Incident Monitoring and Response
-- [ ] **Multi-Cloud Support:** Future integration with Azure and AWS for seamless multi-cloud operations.
+  - Configuration Change Control
-- [ ] **Enhanced Security Features:** Development of advanced security features based on the evolving needs of the community.
+  - Security Attributes

 ## Getting Started:
 The repository is organized into two layers for ease of setup and management: